 I am definitely one of those people who finds comfort in a big bowl of soup and noodles.
 The steam always makes me feel a little bit better, while the flavors are just so comforting.
 This ramen recipe is literally so easy, takes less than 20 minutes to make, and is filling!
 I’m also used it as a way to use up produce that needs to be eaten because you can literally add whatever you want to it.

-How to Make My Easy Ramen Recipe with Pantry Staples
+My Easy Ramen Recipe Made with Pantry Staples

 - sesame oil